 The response for this API call would look similar to:Copy all

-In addition, they want this property to appear in the sidebar of each car record so that the information is readily available to their sales reps and technicians.
+Now that the property has been created, they want it to appear in the sidebar of each car record so that the information is readily available to their sales reps and technicians.
 To do this, they'll add the property to secondaryDisplayProperties

 by making a PATCH